 Power School Parent Portal

-For parents new to our school, a letter outlining how to set up your Parent Portal Single Sign was sent home mid-September.
+For parents new to our school, a letter outlining how to set up your Parent Portal Single Sign in can be requested from the office.
 PowerSchool allows you access to academic and attendance information for all students in one family in junior high and high school.
 For more information click on the PowerSchool Parent Portal Information document.

 To Log on to PowerSchool click on the following link POWERSCHOOL.
 If you have forgotten your PowerSchool Login or Password, the link on the Portal now is available to have the information emailed to you.
 On the Portal, just click on "Having trouble signing in?"
 To assist you in logging into the Parent Portal you may visit http://www.eips.ca/content.php?page=309 for an instructional video.